jafna/sortit-app/README.md

 SortIt-app
 ==========

-Rate things by draging and droping them!
+Rate everything on the Internet by drag'n drop!

 Requirements
 ------------